 After the battle: prisoners and wounded soldiers

 Some reliefs show the aftermath of war: Dacian prisoners are shown while they are being tied and blindfolded.
 The prisoners show a rather submissive attitude as if they were agreeing to these actions.
-The reliefs do not show casualties on the Roman side: the obvious question: what about our troops? is answered by reliefs showing Roman legionaries taking care of some wounded soldiers who are helped to walk or are bandaged.
+The reliefs do not show casualties on the Roman side, but some of them show Roman legionaries taking care of wounded soldiers who are helped to walk or are bandaged.

 The first Dacian war ended with a peace treaty: the event is celebrated in a very complex scene where we see desperate Dacians pleading for mercy, after having thrown away their weapons.
 The Dacians are not portrayed as enemies, but rather as persons converted to a new faith.
 The relief shows the need for the winner to see his actions justified by the confession of those who surrender that they wrongly acted.
 The viewer is shown a religious ceremony and the processions of Romans and Dacians are both converging towards Trajan in the act of saying Pax (peace).
 The verticality of the Roman military symbols balances the horizontal lines of the processions.
 On the left side the viewer sees the heads of Roman legionaries carrying bags and moving away from the scene: the first Dacian war was not meant to conquer Dacia, but just to curtail its power, so having achieved their objective the Romans are already leaving the occupied country.

 Museo della CiviltÓ Romana (temporary exhibition at Mercati di Traiano): model of "Tropaeum Traiani", a monument built in 109 to celebrate Trajan's Victory at Adamclisi, a village in Dobrugia, a region of Romania